KiKaraage/niri_window_buttons/README.md

 - **Drag-and-drop reordering** works by sending multiple move-left/move-right commands to niri, as the IPC doesn't expose absolute window positions
 - **Maximized-to-edges state** cannot be visually indicated because niri IPC doesn't expose this information

-- **Smart viewport positioning** after drag-and-drop - currently niri auto-scrolls to the moved window, but there's no IPC command to center the view to show both the original and moved window together

 ## Wishlist / Future Ideas

 - Per-workspace app rules (different click actions per workspace)